kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 ## TLDR

 This GEP proposes a new `Backend` resource that fills the [backend role](/geps/gep-2907/) — a **general-purpose decorator for Service** (and other backend types) within Gateway API.
-The Kubernetes `Service` resource is mature and stable, but it is effectively frozen and SIG-Network leadership has an extreme aversion to expanding its scope.
-Previous approaches to extend Service behavior (like `BackendTLSPolicy`) have significant limitations around discoverability, implementation complexity, and the conflation of producer and consumer concerns.
+The Kubernetes `Service` resource is mature and stable, but it is effectively frozen and SIG-Network leadership is very careful about any potential features that would further bloat `Service`'s responsibilities.
+Previous approaches to extend Service behavior (like `BackendTLSPolicy`) have significant limitations around discoverability, implementation complexity, and the conflation of producer and consumer concerns. `BackendTLSPolicy` in particular was the right solution at the time, but feedback has shown that policy attachment was not the right approach for TLS configuration.

 The `Backend` resource provides a namespace-scoped, consumer-focused resource that can: